Rock Creek Conservation Corps (rC3)

 The DC corps members focused their work on the Conservancy’s Carter Barron and Fort Slocum mini-oases, where the Conservancy has been conducting long-term invasive management.
 The corps members removed several types of invasive plants such as porcelain berry, bush honeysuckle, and multiflora rose.
 In addition, the crew conducted several litter cleanups at the Carter Barron site as it is a popular area for picnics and parties.

-The Montgomery County corps members focused their work at the Strathmore, a multi-disciplinary arts center, where the Conservancy has been helping with the restoration of 1.5 acres of forested area.
+The Montgomery County corps members focused their work at the Forum Condominium, where the Conservancy has been helping with the restoration of 10,000 square feet of land.
 The corps members removed invasive bush honeysuckle to make way for new plantings of native trees and shrubs.

 View Other 2025 Photos: DC Crew, Montgomery County Crew, DC End of Season Celebration, MoCo End of Season Celebration.